 Paul’s latest recording, “When I Get Old,” is an eclectic mix of songs which holds together as a cohesive whole.
 With his wry sense of humor and quirky insights, Paul explores the lighter side of road trips, the fun in getting old, and whether we get hungry or cold after we die.
 A reviewer described the album as: “…songs that are simple at first blush, but quietly reveal themselves as little gems.”

 Paul incorporates all of his influences to create songs that are tightly composed.
 Because he works with skilled producers, the songs are carefully arranged, using just the right instrumentation to bring out the essence of each song.
-His topics range from love songs – reminiscent of Neil Young and James Taylor – to tender and humorous memories of childhood, to metaphysical, dream-like ponderings, and to much quirkier topics.
+His topics range from love songs – reminiscent of Neil Young and James Taylor – to tender and humorous memories of childhood, to metaphysical, dream-like ponderings, and on to much quirkier topics.
+Add his love of literature, reading and writing, and you get lyric-focused songs of high quality.
 Let yourself be drawn in by his humor, insight, compassion and thoughtfulness.

 Here is Paul’s description of the songs:

 Simon – I’m the third oldest of ten kids; the oldest of seven boys.
 That means I have a lot of experience with facing the indignity of having a new baby brother.
 Suddenly, everybody is so in love with the new baby, that they hardly pay attention to me anymore.
 Don’t get me wrong, I love my brothers, but is that fair?
 Oh, and none of them are named Simon.
 I changed the name to protect the guilty.